 - Jawaharlal Nehru commented on Das, “Another name has been added to the long and splendid roll of Indian martyrs.”

-- Subhas Chandra Bose remarked that Das was the ‘young Dadhichee’ of the country comparing Das to the ancient Indian sage Dadhichee who give up his life for a noble cause.
+- Subhas Chandra Bose remarked that Das was the ‘young Dadhichee’ of the country comparing Das to the ancient Indian sage Dadhichee who gave up his life for a noble cause.

 Also on this Day